 "I am asking you why you don't even try to attain happiness!"
 Tatsuya took a while to think about Mitsuru's question and then answered: "I wanted to be like Kamen Rider, an artificial human."

 "You already said that."

 "Do you know what comes after that famous phrase?
-They will never be able to turn back to humans.
-But despite that, they fight for human kind.
-Not caring about themselves."
+They will never be able to turn back into humans.
+But despite that, they fight for humankind.
+Ignoring their own troubles."